Tomas-Lawton/Reframer/README.md

 # Run canvas

 Run the frontend canvas using a local server (Can use VS Code Live Server extension).
-Ensure it's in a seperate window so file overwrites don't cause a window restart.
+Ensure it's in a seperate code window so file overwrites don't cause a restart.